Last Updated on April 25, 2023

 Think you’re ready to get one of these big boys?
-Remember, as gentle and calm as they are, these dogs are not for everyone.
+Remember, as gentle and calm as they are, Kangal dogs are not for everyone.

-This handy checklist will help you determine if you’re really prepared for such powerful dog.
+This handy checklist will help you determine if you’re really prepared for such a powerful dog.

-Are you the right owner for this breed?
+Are you the right owner for a Kangal dog breed?

 Getting a dog of this size is a big decision, no pun intended.
 A strong breed like the Kangal will thrive with an owner that can meet these criteria:

 - I have owned big dogs before.

-- I have wide-open backyard or enough space for a high-energy dog to move freely.
+- I have a wide-open backyard or enough space for a high-energy dog to move freely.